Projective Integral Updates for High-Dimensional Variational Inference: Introduction

-Both of the proposed integration approaches proceed by partitioning parameters into small blocks.
+\paragraph{Efficient Numerical Integration} Both of the proposed integration approaches proceed by partitioning parameters into small blocks.
 The first approach simply requires equal-weight sigma-point quadratures \cite{Uhlmann1995,Menegaz2015} within each block.
-Provided all blocks use the same number of function evaluations, the evaluation coordinates can be permuted uniformly at random and concatenated.
+Provided that all blocks use the same number of function evaluations, the evaluation coordinates can be permuted uniformly at random and concatenated.
 Doing so retains the same exactness property within each block, but also yields an expectation matching the tensor product cubature over all blocks.
-This allows efficient integration of blocked mean-field distributions, which could contain more comprehensive factor distributions that track correlations within each block, rather than only using products of univariate distributions.
-This work does not further examine how to design and implement blocked mean-field distributions for variational inference, only how to efficiently integrate them.
+This allows efficient integration of blocked mean-field distributions, which could contain more comprehensive factors that track correlations within each block, rather than only using products of univariate densities.

 The second approach exchanges pseudorandom concatenation for quasirandom sequences.
 Each element of the sequence is a 2-point quadrature that exactly integrates all linear combinations of univariate quadratics.
-If the factor distributions are symmetric, these are actually Gaussian quadratures and they integrate all linear combinations of univariate cubics.
-Averaging over a subsequence that contains an integer multiple of $2^b$ iterates, where $b = 1, 2, \ldots, \lceil \log_2(\nPa) \rceil$, yields exactness on an extra $\nPa^2 \frac{2^b - 1}{2^{b+1}}$ dimensions of the function space comprising quadratic total degree polynomials.
+When the factor distributions are symmetric, we obtain Gaussian quadratures that integrate all linear combinations of univariate cubics.
+Averaging over a subsequence that contains an integer multiple of $2^b$ elements, where $b = 1, 2, \ldots, \lceil \log_2(\nPa) \rceil$, yields exactness on an extra $\nPa^2 \frac{2^b - 1}{2^{b+1}}$ dimensions of the function space comprising quadratic total degree polynomials.
 This effect is due to the quasirandom sequence creating a hierarchy of overlapping blocks that contain tensor product cubatures from the underlying quadratures.
+By iterating through the quadrature sequence in concert with randomly permuted training data, we obtain a method that efficiently cancels persistent errors.